BonilhaCaio/BCyto/README.md

 ## Credits and citation

-A publication where dependencies and imports will be appropriately credited is on the way.
+A manuscript where dependencies and imports will be appropriately credited was submitted for publication on December 27th (2021).
 Meanwhile, please cite **BCyto** as follows:

 ``` r
 citation("BCyto")